Tigrou59/Python-Docker/README.md

     1 2 3 5 8 13 21 34 55 89 144 233 377 610

-#For keep the persistant datas under the Docker volume, kepp in mind that we must down the service with the command below (without the option -v, else this would delete the named volume)
+#For keep the persistant datas under the Docker volume, keep in mind that we must down the service with the command below (without the option -v, else this would delete the named volume)

 docker-compose down